mclaeysb/mclaeysb.github.com/facili.md

     </div>
 </div>

-<h1 class="with-margin-top">A choice for organising with intention</h1>

-Teams that <mark>take ownership of their agency</mark> can move mountains -- and team-work with compassion can *move us* even more.
+Teams that <mark>organise with intention</mark> can move mountains -- and team-work with compassion can *move us* even more.

 The road to get there goes through <mark>dedicated places for nuanced conversation</mark> that don’t require a function title to participate but just an open mind and the ability to listen.